-Our women’s and men’s health physiotherapists treat a wide variety of patients with bladder, bowel and sexual problems.
-We specialise in patients with pelvic floor dysfunction.
-We also treat patients who are pregnant, and our goal is to reduce pain and keep women fit and active throughout pregnancy
+Our women’s and pelvic health physiotherapists treat a wide variety of patients with bladder, bowel and sexual problems.
+We specialise in patients (women and men) with pelvic floor dysfunction.
+We also treat patients who are pregnant, and our goal is to reduce pain and keep women fit and active throughout pregnancy.

 Physiotherapy during pregnancy